 The Competition Director shall plan the technical organisation of a competition in cooperation with the Technical Delegate(s), where applicable, ensure that this plan is accomplished and resolve any technical problems together with the Technical Delegate(s).
-He shall direct the interaction between the participants in the competition

 He shall direct the interaction between the participants in the competition and, through the communication system, shall be in contact with all key officials.